badabing2005/PixelFlasher/README.md

 - Simple UI interface, click and go.
 No more command line, no more placing all files in one directory.
 - `boot.img` / `init_boot.img` management UI, select the boot / init_boot file to patch and click the patch button.
-Fully Automated patching with Magisk (without manual steps) and perform upgrades without losing root.
+Fully Automated patching with Magisk, Apatch, KernelSU, KernelSU-Next, SukiSU, Wild_KSU (without manual steps) and perform upgrades without losing root.
 No more manually extracting files transferring to the phone, patching / re-flashing and doing multiple reboots.
-No more setting airplane mode and clearing storage to retain Safetynet / Play Integrity passing.
+No more setting airplane mode and clearing storage to retain Play Integrity passing.
-- Display details of `boot.img` (or `init_boot.img` for Pixel 7 or newer devices).
+- Display details of `boot.img`, `init_boot.img`, `vendor_boot.img`
   - SHA1 checksum.
   - Origin (file it was extracted from).
   - Whether it is patched or not, and if it is patched.